-An iconic example of Barcelona’s modernism, Casa Fuster by architect Lluís Domènech i Montaner marks the very upper limit of Passeig de Gràcia, where the avenue becomes narrower and changes its name as it leaves Eixample to enter a different district, Vila de Gràcia.
+An iconic spot on Barcelona’s modernist route, Casa Fuster marks the very upper limit of Passeig de Gràcia, where the avenue becomes narrower and changes its name as it leaves Eixample to enter a different district, Vila de Gràcia.

 Domènech i Montaner also stood out as a designer of typefaces and book bindings, and as a book illustrator.
 He also collaborated with the main Catalan publications of the time such as La Renaixença, La Veu de Catalunya, and founded the magazine El Poble Català.
 He published many books and articles, and through the family business, the editorial Montaner i Simon, he initiated and directed the art encyclopedia Historia General del Arte, later continued by Josep Puig i Cadafalch.

 Domènech i Montaner was one of the founders of political Catalan nationalism and founder of the Regionalist League, which soon became the main political force in Catalonia.
 He focused in the world of politics in 1870, and committed to his belief in Catalan nationalism, he also founded the Catalanist Union in 1891.
 He chaired the assembly that drafted the Bases de Manresa, the document that served as the basis for the self-government of Catalonia.
 He became a member of the Spanish Parliament in 1901.
 Because of disagreements with political leader Francesc Cambó, he split from the party in 1904 and distanced himself from politics to focus on research and history.